 If mediation is not possible your case will need to proceed through the Circuit Court in your area to go to trial.
 Once your paperwork is filed, as the individual filing for divorce, you will be known as the plaintiff while your spouse will be the defendant in the Family Court division.

-As your divorce attorneys, the team at Grewal Law PLLC will help you understand the entire divorce trial process and will be with you along the way.
+As your attorneys, the team at Grewal Law PLLC will help you understand the entire divorce trial process and will be with you along the way.

 When facing a divorce there are lots of tax ramifications to consider.
-From dealing with issues related to child support to understanding how alimony or spousal support could impact your return, our Lansing divorce attorneys are ready to help you.
+From dealing with issues related to child support to understanding how alimony or spousal support could impact your return, our attorneys are ready to help you.
 There are also tax consequences related to property division from the divorce for your future returns.
 To better understand how your taxes are impacted by your divorce, call us at (888) 211-5798 today.

 Hire an Experienced Family Law Attorney